Q. IS THE PA PROGRAM ACCREDITED?

 Q. THE COLLEGE/UNIVERSITY I ATTEND DOES NOT OFFER ONE OF YOUR PREREQUISITE COURSES.
 WHAT SHOULD I DO?

-A. You have to have all prerequisite courses; if they are not offered at your university you will have to attend the courses at another school.
-If you are uncertain whether a course qualifies as a prerequisite, you may submit the course syllabus to the Program email at: @email for review.
+A. You must have all prerequisite courses to be eligible for the program.
+If they are not offered at your university, you will need to complete the courses at another school.
+We strongly encourage you to work with your school's Pre-health/Pre-PA advisor if available.
+If not, and you are uncertain whether a course qualifies as a prerequisite, you may submit the course syllabus to the Program email at pastudies@canisius.edu for review.
+We will do this for one or two courses, but not for a full transcript review as mentioned above.

 Q. CAN I ATTEND THE PROGRAM ON A PART-TIME BASIS?